Physical (TV series): Development

 In January 2020, it was reported that Apple was nearing a series order for Physical, created and written by Annie Weisman, with Tomorrow Studios set to produce.
 In December 2020, Craig Gillespie, Liza Johnson, and Stephanie Laing were announced as directors for the series, with Gillespie set to direct the pilot episode.
 The series is a half-hour long and consists of ten episodes.

 On August 4, 2021, Apple TV+ renewed the series for a second season.
 On August 11, 2022, Apple TV+ renewed the series for a third season.

 Casting

 In January 2020, Rose Byrne was reported as headlining Physical.
 In December 2020, it was announced that Byrne was playing the role of Sheila Rubin, with Paul Sparks, Rory Scovel, Lou Taylor Pucci, Della Saba, Dierdre Friel, and Ashley Liao joining the cast.
 Geoffrey Arend joined the cast in January 2021, with Ian Gomez joining in April 2021.
 In October 2022, Zooey Deschanel joined the cast for the third season.

 Filming

 Filming for the first season began in November 2020 and ended in March 2021.
 The second season began filming in November 2021 and ended in March 2022.
+Jennifer Hamilton choreographed the series' dance and fitness routines, drawing on 1980s aerobics styles and training Rose Byrne for the role.